Kragsane/HW2/README.md

 1. Change "work_path" in cell 1 to match folder directory.
 2. Run all cells except for cell starting with "num_epochs = 50" as this indicates training process.

-For details on how to do these 2 tasks, please read the "report.docx" provided.
+For details on how to do these 2 tasks, please read the "report.pdf" provided.

 RE6125015